Unique ways to reduce grocery store food waste

 Design services that Harvest Market can implement to utilize food that would become food waste.

-Product Designer which included research, ideation, paper and digital wireframing, low and high-fidelity prototyping, conducting usability studies, accounting for accessibility, and iterating on designs.
+Service Designer which included research, ideation, paper and digital wireframing, low and high-fidelity prototyping, conducting usability tests, accounting for accessibility, and iterating on designs.

 80% of respondents are concerned with food waste.